ysthakur/arts-n-stem/pages/pong/Step1.md

 ## Making a window

+Open up your favorite editor (preferably with basic support for Python) and create a new file called something like `pong.py`.
 The first thing to do is add the necessary imports.
 The name of the module is `tkinter`, but it's an idiom to import it as `tk`, which is easier to type.

-Open up your favorite editor (preferably with basic support for Python).
-Create a new file called something like `pong.py` and add the following line to it.

 ```python
 import tkinter as tk